frederic-perez/AmE-dictionary/data/dictionary.md

 __in deep water__ _idiom_ To be in a difficult situation.
 __in donkeys__ _idiom_ In an exceptionally long period of time.
 The phrase likely originated as the rhyming slang, shortened to simply "donkeys," of "donkey's ears" -where "ears" rhymes with "years" and alludes to the length of a donkey's ears.
 __in droves__ _They will come in droves._
-__in excess of__ _idiom_ :four: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn't slept for a period in excess of 24 hours._
+__in excess of__ _idiom_ :four: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._
 __in fold__
 __in front of (one's) nose__ _idiom_ Immediately obvious or clearly apparent.
 __in full gear__ _idiom_ At the highest or maximum level of function, operation, or performance.